 2017 National Summit on Design & Urban Mobility

-In May of 2017, the American Architectural Foundation (AAF), in association with Mayor Bill Peduto and the City of Pittsburgh, will convene a National Summit on Design & Urban Mobility, with a focus on the nexus of public policy, urban planning, and innovative technology.
-The objectives of the Summit are to create recommendations, strategies, and ideas that lead to the best outcomes for cities and citizens.
-Because Pittsburgh has become the epicenter for autonomous transportation, it is the natural place for this national Summit to be convened.
+In May of 2017, the American Architectural Foundation (AAF), in association with Mayor Bill Peduto and the City of Pittsburgh, convened a National Summit on Design & Urban Mobility, with a focus on the nexus of public policy, urban planning, and innovative technology.
+The objectives of the Summit were to create recommendations, strategies, and ideas that lead to the best outcomes for cities and citizens.
+Because Pittsburgh has become the epicenter for autonomous transportation, it was the natural place for this national Summit to be convened.

 The National Summit on Design & Urban Mobility was an invitation-only event designed to help shape the national discussion on urban transportation, support the growing network of thought leaders around urban mobility issues, and provide actionable strategies for government officials and urban designers.